csbg/SplineOmics/README.md

 If you have -omics data over time, the package will help you to run `limma` with splines, decide on which parameters to use, perform the clustering, run GSEA and show result plots in HTML reports.
+Any data that is a valid input to the limma package is also a valid input to the SplineOmics package.

 ### What do I need precisely?